CarmineOptions/derisk-solana/README.md

 ### Parsing pipelines
 Data parsing orchestration is assured by `Dockerfile.parsing-pipeline`.
-To run pipelines ENV variable `PROTOCOL' is required.
+To run pipelines ENV variable `PROTOCOL` is required.

 Example: